darekf77/taon/docs/FRAMEWORK.md

 ### Taon entities

 Entity class that can be use as Dto.
+Based no https://typeorm.io/entities

 ```ts
 @Taon.Entity({ className: 'User' })
 class User extends Taon.Base.AbstractEntity {